-The course provides the fundamental concepts of mechanics of deformable bodies and helps students to develop their analytical and problem solving skills.
-The course introduces students to the various internal effects induced in structural members and their deformations due to different types of loading.
-After this course students will be able to determine the stress, strain and deformation of loaded structural elements.
+- 1. To provide students with a fundamental understanding of the mechanics of deformable bodies and help them develop their analytical and problem-solving skills. - 2.
+To introduce students to the various internal effects induced in structural members and their deformations due to different types of loading. - 3.
+To enable students to determine the stress, strain, and deformation of loaded structural elements.